ZhuangLab/storm-analysis/storm_analysis/sa_utilities/README.txt

 finding_fitting_error.py - Calculate the localization error for simulations where the the true locations are known.

+fitz_c.py - This program is used to determine the z position from the localization x and y widths and a previously determined calibration curve.

 read_tagged_spot_file.py - Read .tsf format file.
 This is useful mostly as a debugging aid to make sure that the .tsf file gotten written properly (1).